idvorkin/idvorkin.github.io/_posts/2018-01-14-software-leadership-roles.md

 - People are filling the same role, and keep stepping on each others toes
 - People think they are filling a role but they are not, or can not
+- The power imbalance between manager and other roles due to positional authority.